TheMarex/ba-thesis/text/7_results.md

 \vspace*{-1em}
 \includegraphics[width=\textwidth,resolution=300]{images/undisturbed_straight_x.png}
 \caption{CoM and ZMP as specified by the pattern (top) and actual realized values (middle and bottom).
-All coordinates in the global reference frame.}
+All coordinates in the global reference frame.
+A blue background is when the right foot is the supporting foot, a green background if the left foot is the supporting foot.}
 \label{img:undisturbed-straight-x}
 \end{figure}